Chapter 11 BWV 32 Liebster Jesu, mein Verlangen

 What binds these three arias together (and consequently the cantatas themselves) is the theme of losing, or being separated from Jesus.
 In the tenor aria from 154 this is a terrifying, awesome prospect.
 In that from 124 the thought of the desolation of death without His presence is similarly appalling.
 The opening soprano aria from C 32 is truly bitter-sweet; the loneliness of separation is described but the ultimate embracing of Him and His protection is never really in doubt, as the later duet confirms.

 The two voices, bass and soprano, are employed in the three arias and two recitatives, the bass representing Christ, and the soprano the Soul.
-This classifies it as one of the four dialogue cantatas of the cycle along with the earlier C 57 and the later Cs 49 and 58.
-Further contextual comments on these works may be found in chapter 35 and in vol 1, chapter 68, C 152.
+The three other dialogue cantatas are the earlier C 57 and the later Cs 49 and 58.
+Further contextual comments on these works may be found in chapter 35 and in C 152 vol 1, chapter 68.

 C 57 (vol 3, chapter 7) was composed for the second day after Christmas and comparisons are informative.
 Certainly, both works coming so close together in the cycle would seem to indicate Bach′s knowledge of, and presumably increasing interest in, contemporary styles of Italian opera at this time.